Skip to content

 PackageDescription

-@domternal/coreEditor engine, 47 built-in extensions, toolbar controller, bubble menu, floating menu, 45 icons
+@domternal/coreEditor engine, 49 built-in nodes/marks/extensions, toolbar controller, bubble menu, floating menu controller, 49 icons

 @domternal/pmProseMirror re-exports (model, view, state, transform, commands, history, keymap, inputrules, dropcursor, gapcursor, schema-list, tables).
 Automatically installed with core

-Optional for vanilla setups, required for Angular components.
+Optional for vanilla setups, required for Angular and React components.
 Provides ready-made editor styles so you don’t have to write them from scratch.

 PackageDescription